saucelabs/sauce-docs/docs/web-apps/automated-testing/replay/yaml.md

 ### `tunnel`
 <p><small>| OPTIONAL | OBJECT |</small></p>

 `saucectl` supports using [Sauce Connect](/secure-connections/sauce-connect/proxy-tunnels/) to establish a secure connection with Sauce Labs.
-To do so, launch a tunnel; then provide the name and owner (if applicable) in this property.
+To do so, launch a tunnel, and then provide the name and owner (if applicable) in this property.

 ```yaml
 sauce: